 What might affect my test results?

-If you are dehydrated, your protein level may appear higher than it is.
-This effect
+your protein level may appear higher than it is.
+Dehydration may also lead to higher

-is also seen with albumin.
-Making sure you have had enough water before the test will
+albumin levels.
+Making sure you have had enough water before the test will give an

-give an accurate result.
-If the band (tourniquet) is placed around your arm for too
+accurate result.
+If the band (tourniquet) is placed around your arm for too long during

 How do I get ready for this test?